 The United States has the most complicated airspace in the world.
 With some of the world's busiest airports, U.S. aviation includes commercial airliners, logistics and shipping aircraft, private aircraft and emergency responders.
 Forward-thinking companies should be thinking – right now – about a number of considerations and steps to take to integrate drones into this airspace.
 Holland & Knight attorneys can assist you in each step along the way.

-Specifically, our Drone Team includes a former National Transportation Safety Board (NTSB) general counsel, FAA regulatory attorneys, privacy attorneys, FCC spectrum attorneys, an FAA policy lobbyist, a privacy lobbyist and others.
+Specifically, our Drone Team includes a former National Transportation Safety Board (NTSB) General Counsel, former General Counsel of the Office of the Director of National Intelligence (ODNI), former Deputy General Counsel of the U.S. Department of Homeland Security (DHS), Federal Aviation Administration (FAA) regulatory attorneys, privacy attorneys, Federal Communications Commission (FCC) spectrum attorneys, an FAA policy lobbyist, a privacy lobbyist and others.
 Our comprehensive approach to the legal, regulatory and policy issues regarding UAS technology ensures Holland & Knight clients have access to attorneys with great depth of experience on the national level who also have drone experience.
 We leverage our team, our contacts and working relationships related to the regulation of UAS technology to benefit our clients.

 Our team has assisted clients in numerous issues involving drone use, including: